musadadhudori/Aircraft-Simulation/README.md

 * Maximum number of flights per day is 4
 * Maximum airfare per day is $51,124
 * 1 month = 30 days
+* Each maintenance check can be carried out concurrently

 <br></br>
 * [The A check](https://www.qantasnewsroom.com.au/roo-tales/the-a-c-and-d-of-aircraft-maintenance/) aircraft maintenance interval ranges from 56 days to 70 days